Code-Institute-Submissions/The-Barkingham-Palace/readme.md

 # UX

+### Concept wireframes for my layout can be found: <a href="https://github.com/liuzhenxin2/barkinghamproject/blob/master/wireframes.pdf">Wireframes</a>

 ### OWNER USER STORIES

 - As the owner of the pet hotel, I want to showcase my facilities so that guests can feel